A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_restore_example.md

 OTP24:	4636aad5
 ```

-## Switch off computer.
+## Switch off the computer

-The following computations SHOULD BE done manually, on a piece of paper,
+The following computations MUST be done manually, on a piece of paper,
 using the xor_table.txt and ascii_hex_table.txt and word4_word_table.txt
-The tables should be printed out, and used independently from a computer.
+Print the tables and use them independently from a computer.

 ```
 Passphrase